john-kheir/zeroCI/README.md

 ### Nightly tests:

-There is an api for adding them, but its pages not added yet.
+There is an API for adding nightly testsuite, but its pages not added yet.